The Practice of Creation Meditation

 “The purpose of art is to take the senses on a journey back to the source of perception, which is Pure Awareness.” – Rupert Spira

 The practice of Creation Meditation is an opportunity to shine the light of your attention inward, and in doing so, transform consciousness.
-The potency of the practice develops in two ways:
+The spiritual practice of Creation Meditation includes meditation and creative expression:

 Refining attention through meditation.
 The nature of the mind for most people includes a high amount of distraction and division.
 Generally, the mind wanders and cannot stay still.
 On the whole, it is full of worry, fear, doubt, stress, and anxiety.
 A practice of meditation, as it is described here, uses one point of focus (such as the breath or a mantra) to anchor the mind to the present moment.
 This helps the mind gain one-pointedness.
 Meditation also trains attention to stay present, facilitating opening and inward receptivity.